 Conclusion and Free Download

 If you like the look of this project and want to save the pattern for yourself, you can do that by subscribing below.
-As a subscriber, you’ll get instant access to ALL of my free patterns and downloads.
-As new projects become available, you’ll always be able to find them in my resource library with your exclusive password.
+As a bonus, I’ll send you this pattern download right away and keep you up to date with weekly crochet tips and encouragement.

 Keep the crafting delightful!